gecko0307/dagon2/doc/asset-format.md

 [\0string1\0string2\0string3\0...]
 ```

 Null-terminated strings are introduced for direct compatibility with C libraries.
-The string array size must be aligned to the multiple of 4 bytes.
+The string array size must be 4-byte aligned.

 In chunk structures, string references are stored as a slice of this array: